How to Pay Off Debt: 4 Top Tips for Sticking to Goals

 I have a goal-setting aversion, yet I somehow managed to pay off nearly $20k of debt.
 Here's how I buckled down and got it done.

 I’m a horrible goal-setter.
 I’m awful at picking out goals and sticking to them.
 I just don’t have the motivation or brain to do it.
-So when I set our family on the path to pay off $20,001-worth of debt in 2016, I was admittedly skeptical.
+So when I set our family on the path to pay off $20,001 of debt in 2016, I was admittedly skeptical.
+Figuring out how to pay off debt that fast wasn’t going to be easy.

 In fact, I turned to my husband after the first month and said, “You know, if we don’t make the $20,000 goal, at least we tried.
 Maybe we’ll even make a small dent in those medical bills.”